-Action 1.1.11: Enforce the tenant right to return and protections from coercive buyouts.
+Action 1.1.10: Enforce the tenant right to return.

-Currently, through the Tenant Move Out Ordinance (Chapter 8.22.700, Article VI of the Oakland Municipal Code), Oakland renters have protections from unfair or coercive buyout agreements.
-Further, State law (SB 330) requires that property developers provide the right to return to low-income renters when a property is demolished and redeveloped, and that the charged rent must be affordable.
-The City will continue providing awareness of State and local requirements and will enforce affordability requirements in new development projects.
-Further, pursuant to Action 2.2.5, the City will extend this right beyond the sunset date of SB 330.

-Responsible Party: Oakland Department of Housing and Community Development; Oakland Planning & Building Department
+Currently, through the Tenant Move Out Agreement Ordinance, Oakland renters have the right to return to their rental unit after certain no-fault evictions, such as code compliance evictions after the repairs are completed or Ellis Act evictions if the units are re-rented.
+Further, State law (SB 330) requires that property developers provide the right to return for low-income renters when a property is demolished and redeveloped, and that the charged rent must be affordable.
+The City will increase awareness of State and local requirements and will enforce affordability requirements in new development projects.
+Further, pursuant to Action 2.2.5 the City will extend this right beyond the sunset date of SB 330.
+Responsible Party: Oakland Department of Housing and Community Development Potential Funding Source: Annual Rent Adjustment Fee Timeframe: Ongoing, 2023-2031 Objective: All tenant rights and protections under applicable City and State law will be enforced.